Santo Domingo is the largest, most animated, cosmopolitan and people-friendly city in the Caribbean and Central America.

 PARQUE IBEROAMÉRICA: Renovated city park, the Parque Iberoamérica is centrally located in a lush shaded area of the city.
 Learn about iguanas at their habitat towards the entrance to the park.
 The park surrounds the National Music Conservatory.

-MALECÓN: A protected area and national park, the nine-mile (14.5kms) boulevard runs along the Caribbean Sea front of Santo Domingo.
-City hotels and restaurants, and the Guibia and Juan Barón plazas on the east side, the new Maritime Walk to the west.
-The Malecón leads into the Avenida del Puerto cruiseship port and Colonial City area.
+MALECÓN: A protected area and national park, the nine-mile (14.5km) boulevard runs along the Caribbean Sea front of Santo Domingo.
+City hotels, restaurants, and the Guibia and Juan Barón plazas are located on the east side, the new Maritime Walk to the west.
+The Malecón leads into the Avenida del Puerto cruise ship port and Colonial City area.